It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Film of the Book of Deathly Hallows shows a snippet of Hermione's torture from the book, except instead of just hearing her screams, we also see Bellatrix doing...something with her dagger to Hermione's arm.
-When we see her arm, we can see that Lestrange carved "Mudblood" into the inside of Hermione's forearm, much like how the Nazis tattooed numbers into the forearms of the Jews in concentration camps.
+When we see Hermione's arm, we can see that Lestrange carved "Mudblood" into the inside of Hermione's forearm, much like how the Nazis tattooed numbers into the forearms of the Jews in concentration camps.

 - The Polish translation of Deathly Hallows explicitly called those who hunted Muggle-borns and La Résistance for profit szmalcownicy.
 Real Life szmalcownicy sold hiding Jews to the Nazis during The War.

 - Said Snatchers can also be compared to the Einsatzgruppen that hunted Jews, inter alia, in occupied Europe.

 - No Honor Among Thieves: And it's because Machiavelli Was Wrong.
 Voldemort has no appreciation for his followers and would sacrifice any of them without a second thought.
 So naturally, the Death Eaters have no real loyalty to him either and would sell him out if it were to their advantage.
 The main exceptions are Bellatrix and Crouch Jr., both of whom are personally devoted to Voldemort and, oh yes, insane.

 - Not Brainwashed: Some Death Eaters (including Lucius Malfoy) avoided being sent to Azkaban at the end of the first war by claiming to have been under the Imperius Curse.

 - Number Two: Voldemort operates in complete secrecy leading many wannabe Death Eaters claiming to be his Number Two, which Dumbledore notes is a major delusion he enables.
 The Death Eaters don't have formal rankings, and depending on Voldemort's whims, people can move in and out of the center as per his paranoid whims.
 This allows a shifty Wild Card like Snape to easily ingratiate himself back into Voldemort's good graces despite having the most precarious situation after Voldemort's return.